 It is possible to reverse the upstream layer (for samples from downstream access points), but it carries a higher risk.
 It is possible to install liners from downstream access points, upstream at the blind tip.
 However, this is often the very best risk of all CIPP installation methods.
 Small digging, this trenchless process is involved for the potentially more profitable and less disturbing method than traditional methods of repair of pipes.

-STEPS FOR CURED IN PLACE PIPES
+Tips FOR CURED IN PLACE PIPES

 Measuring pipe diameter, depth, and length were taken.
 The layer and calibration tube are then turned off from the construction site according to the measurements obtained.